MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 ## Scale-unit architecture

 All functional aspects of a solution must be capable of scaling to meet changes in demand.
 We recommend that you use a scale-unit architecture to optimize end-to-end scalability through compartmentalization, and also to standardize the process of adding and removing capacity.
 A _scale unit_ is a logical unit or function that can be scaled independently.
-A unit can be code components, application hosting platforms, the [deployment stamps](/azure/architecture/patterns/deployment-stamp) that cover the related components, and even subscriptions to support multi-tenant requirements.
+A unit can be made up of code components, application hosting platforms, the [deployment stamps](/azure/architecture/patterns/deployment-stamp) that cover the related components, and even subscriptions to support multi-tenant requirements.

 We recommend this approach because it addresses the scale limits of individual resources and the entire application.
 It helps with complex deployment and update scenarios because a scale unit can be deployed as one unit.
 Also, you can test and validate specific versions of components in a unit before directing user traffic to it.

 Suppose your mission-critical application is an online product catalog.
 It has a user flow for processing product comments and ratings.
 The flow uses APIs to retrieve and post comments and ratings, and supporting components like an OAuth endpoint, datastore, and message queues.
 The stateless API endpoints represent granular functional units that must adapt to changes on demand.
 The underlying application platform must also be able to scale accordingly.
 To avoid performance bottlenecks, the downstream components and dependencies must also scale to an appropriate degree.
-They can either scale independently, as a separate scale unit, or together, as part of a single logical unit.
+They can either scale independently, as separate scale units, or together, as part of a single logical unit.

 ### Example scale units